 Also I have a collection of assorted tea cozies, like this one.

-Tea Kettles & More
+Best Tea Kettles & More

-Absolutely a matter of taste and application.
+Tea kettles are a matter of taste and application.
 Had I more counter space is would have a “keep it boiled” dispenser style operation, as it is, a basic electric kettle serves my needs.

 - Electric tea kettle at home – based on the fact that we wanted something that boiled fast, had a small footprint, and we could see the water level inside from the outside.